Mogadishu Stadium: Civil War

 Following the start of the civil war in the early 1990s, the stadium was used as a base by various armed factions.
 A few football matches from that period were intermittently staged, but the facility remained under the control of militants.
 During UNOSOM II, American and Pakistani forces used the stadium as a base and caused significant damage.
 Following the UN withdrawal in 1995, the Somali Football Federation repaired most of the destruction and games resumed.

 During 2006, FIFA financed the installation of a new artificial pitch at the Mogadishu Stadium.
 However, the venue along with other local facilities gradually incurred infrastructural damage over the following years.
 During the 2007–2009 occupation of Mogadishu, the Ethiopian National Defence Force used the stadium as a military base.
 In those two years Ethiopian troops caused far more damage to the structure than the American and Pakistani UNOSOM forces based there over a decade earlier.
 When Ethiopian troops withdrew in January 2009, more than 50% of the stadium was destroyed.

 The day following the Ethiopian withdrawal from the city on 14 January 2009, the Somali Football Federation inspected and assessed the stadium for use.
 Remnants of the Islamic Courts Union would hand over the stadium to the SFF after announcing that the stadium was meant for recreational and not military use.
 In the months following, Al-Shabaab seized control of the stadium and used it as a base of operations.
 When the group laid siege to much of Mogadishu and other southern areas in 2008, it prohibited sporting activities.

-In August 2011, during the 2010's Battle of Mogadishu, the Somali National Army (SNA) backed by AMISOM troops recaptured the capital and stadium from the militants.
+In August 2011, during the Battle of Mogadishu, the Somali National Army (SNA) backed by AMISOM troops recaptured the capital and stadium from the militants.